Share Your PhotoCheck out these Sky Photos shared by the ThriftyFun community!.

 This picture was taken a few weeks ago, we had walked outside because it was orange looking and it was the strangest thing.
 When we walked outside you could have heard a pin drop, no animals moving or making any noise. complete silence!
-I actually for a minute thought it was God coming for us.
-LOL I thought nothing more about it til I uploaded the pictures, and my husband pointed out the cross in the sky.

 We were driving home one late afternoon and the sky looked beautiful!
 It looked like this a little before a storm.
 I love sky pictures, especially when they have rays coming down!
 Enjoy!